wouterokkerse/OctoPrint-GitFiles/README.md

 ## Setup using an SSH key for authentication

-If you don't want to pass your credentials in your URL or save them in your git config, you can use an SSH Key for authentication.
+If you don't want to pass your credentials in your URL or to save them in your git config, you can use an SSH key for authenticating to your remote repository.

-This requires you to generate an SSH key on your pi.
-You'll want to SSH in first and then issue the following command:
+This requires that you generate an SSH keypair on your Raspberry Pi.
+You'll want to remote into your Raspberry first with `ssh` and then issue the following command after the $ sign, accepting the defaults by pressing Enter each time:

 ```
 pi@octopi:~ $ ssh-keygen -t rsa -C "pi@octopi"

 Generating public/private rsa key pair.
 Enter file in which to save the key (/home/pi/.ssh/id_rsa):
 Enter passphrase (empty for no passphrase):